Role of the Manager

 The Board of Directors is responsible for the governance of risk.
 It is assisted by the ARCC to provide an overview of risk management at the Board level.
 The ARCC meets on a quarterly basis or more frequently, if required and these meetings are attended by the Chief Executive Officer as well as other key management staff .
-The ARCC is assisted by the CRO and a team of risk leaders on risk management issues.
-In addition, BDO was commissioned by the ARCC to provide ERM implementation services to AA REIT.
+The ARCC is assisted by the Legal and Compliance Manager and a team of risk leaders on risk management issues.

-The Management has adopted the ERM framework to create a robust and rigorous corporate governance structure.
+The Management has adopted an ERM framework to create a robust and rigorous corporate governance structure.
 This approach systematically identifies major risks that confront AA REIT, estimates the significance of those risks in business processes and addresses the risks in a consistent and structured manner.
-Key risks, mitigating measures and management actions are continually identified, reviewed and monitored by Management as part of the ERM framework.
+Key risks, mitigating measures and Management actions are continually identified, reviewed and monitored by Management as part of the ERM framework.

 AA REIT reviews and updates risk management systems and methodology yearly so as to manage risks in accordance with its current business conditions, preserve capital and enhance Unitholders’ value.
-The key risks that were identified in FY2018 include the following but are not limited to:
+The key risks that were identified in FY2020 include but are not limited to the following:

 All investment proposals (such as redevelopment or asset enhancement initiatives of existing properties or acquisitions of new properties/investments) are subject to rigorous and disciplined assessment by Management.
-In addition, the investment proposals are further robustly reviewed and discussed in the PIC.
-The PIC will then consider the appropriateness of the potential transaction before making a recommendation to the Board.
+In addition, the investment proposals are further robustly reviewed and discussed in the BRC.
+The BRC will then consider the appropriateness of the potential transaction before making a recommendation to the Board.
+The role of the BRC is set out on page 36 of this Annual Report.
 Risk assessment is an important aspect of the evaluation process.
 Each investment proposal submitted to the Board for approval is accompanied by an assessment of risk factors and risk mitigation strategies.